Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Let’s start by saying that hardtail MTB has been used for touring since the 90s, there’s no novelty in this, a hardtail mountain bike can double as a touring bike with just a few minimal adjustments.

-In this article, we’ll go through all the different nuances of touring vs bikepacking on a mountain bike, we’ll see the fundamentals of bike camping and the essential packing list.
+In this article, we’ll go through the nuances of touring vs. bikepacking on a mountain bike, and we’ll cover the fundamentals of bike camping and the essential packing list.

-In the last part, we’ll answer some common questions about mountain bike touring and camping adventures.
+In the final part, we’ll answer some common questions about mountain bike touring and camping.

 Mountain Bike Camping